 It is also not uncommon, in particular where all the shareholders are parties to the shareholders’ agreement, for the company to also be a party to the agreement.
 Where this is the case the legal status of a shareholders’ agreement is very similar to the corporate constitution of the company, namely a contract between the shareholders themselves and the shareholders and the company.

 Why use a shareholders’ agreement?

-There are a multitude of reasons why parties elect to use a shareholders’ agreement rather than simply relying on the provisions of the company’s articles of association and/or the Companies Act 2006, these include:
+There is a multitude of reasons for why parties elect to use a shareholders’ agreement rather than simply relying on the provisions of the company’s articles of association and/or the Companies Act 2006, these include:

 It offers protection for minority shareholders

 A shareholders’ agreement should be considered when there is more than one shareholder in a company, as it is often considered an essential safeguard to give protection to minority shareholders.

 A common provision inserted in shareholders’ agreements to protect the interests of minority shareholders is a tag-along right, which is the right of a minority shareholder to block the sale of a 50.1% interest unless a like offer has first been made for the 49.9% interest.